-18. The Applicant must implement all reasonable and feasible measures to minimise the release of greenhouse gas emissions from the site including the release of Scope 2 greenhouse gas emissions attributable to operations at the site and which are under the control of the Applicant, in each case to the satisfaction of the Secretary.
+18. The Applicant must implement all reasonable and feasible measures to minimise the release of greenhouse gas emissions from the site including the release of Scope 2 greenhouse gas emissions attributable to operations at the site and which are under the control of the Applicant.